This Apple Pie Chia Pudding is exactly what it sounds like – the essence of apple pie combined with nourishing chia seeds, delicious!

 Man oh man, it’s been a crazy few days since I last posted!
 First off, Corey and I went to our friend’s wedding out in Indio this past Saturday and it was majorly adorable, plus a lot of fun.
 We definitely took advantage of the photo booth that was there, where Corey proceeded to flash the camera. 😉 Plus, I can’t go without mentioning the election.
 Man, what a crazy day yesterday was!
 Did you go out and vote?
 Either way, I think everyone was sweating bullets at one point, last night.

 Due to all of the errands, events and some assignments, I haven’t had a lot of time to put together awesome meals and such.
 BUT, one thing that I did accomplish was making this fantastic recipe for apple pie chia pudding.
 It’s like taking the essence of an apple pie and stirring chia seeds into it, and a pinch of salt gives the illusion of a buttery crust flavor.
 I’m not going to lie, it is pretty awesome.

-The only thing is, if you were to ask me if I liked the Pumpkin Pie chia pudding or this one better, well, I wouldn’t be able to answer that.
+The only thing is, if you were to ask me if I liked the Pumpkin Pie or this apple pie chia pudding better, well, I wouldn’t be able to answer that.
 Okay, I’m lying, the Pumpkin Pie one of course!
 But, that’s only because I like pumpkin pie more; this apple pie chia pudding certainly gives it a run for its money, though!

 One Year Ago: Pumpkin Pie Oatmeal